 The restaurant industry is going through many changes when it comes to payments.
-Adding to a regular dining experience, better technology has enabled restaurant owners to bring the payment process right to the table with Pay-at-the-Table (Pay-at-the-Table) solutions.
+Adding to a regular dining experience, better technology has enabled restaurant owners to bring the payment process right to the table with Pay-at-the-Table solutions.
 If you are unfamiliar with a Pay-at-the-Table solution, it is when the server brings a wireless payment terminal or an mPOS device to the customer at their table to complete the transaction rather than the server taking the card back to a POS station.
 This allows for high credit/debit card security and provides the restaurant with opportunities to further engage with their customers.

 Ingenico Group: In what ways does a Pay-at-the-Table solution benefit the restaurant industry?

 Jason Hattenburg: Allowing a customer to pay directly at the table increases server efficiency by eliminating steps in the payment process and decreases the risk of human error.
 The server only needs to go to the point-of-sale (POS) workstation once—to place the order—allowing them to turn tables quicker.
 Additionally, with an EMV-certified Pay-at-the-Table solution, restaurants can eliminate costs from chargebacks and other security-related penalties and allow servers to spend more time engaging with their guests instead of closing out orders at the POS.